-Now we need to secure these little flaps that are sticking out still on either end of the welt strips.
-I’ve thought long and hard on what to call these, but nothing else came to mind so little flaps it is!
+On either end of the welt strip are little flaps, maybe you’ll need to pull them out after turning.
 There’s one of each fabric layer on either end, so 8 flaps in total.
-You’ll sew the four at the bottom first, then the four at the top.
+Now we need to secure them You’ll sew the four at the bottom first, then the four at the top.

 To get them in the right position, fold the pocket piece and front piece towards the top.
 The pocket piece on top, the front piece on the bottom.
 Pull the little flaps down and align their edges.
 If the fabric is bunching at the ends of the stitching line, pull them a bit more out.
 Align the flaps so they are parallel to the side seam next to the welt strip.
 Pin them in place.

 Now sew a straight line from the end of the stitching line towards the side edge, through the flaps and the welt strip.
-The stitching line should be perpendicular to the welt strip and come out at the notches of the side edges.
+The stitching line should be perpendicular to the welt strip and come out at the notches at the side.
 Repeat for the other three welt corners.
 And that’s it, you’ve got your welt in!